amitab/CSE545-SS/hyperledger/readme.txt

 7. Perform Invoke and Query on network
-You don’t need to run this 1st command as cron job is already doing it for you java -cp blockchain-client.jar org.example.chaincode.invocation.InvokeChaincode
+You don’t need to run this 1st command as cron job is already doing it for you (Run this if you haven’t setup cron job) java -cp blockchain-client.jar org.example.chaincode.invocation.InvokeChaincode

 You can check entries into hyperledger by using this command java -cp blockchain-client.jar org.example.chaincode.invocation.QueryChaincode

+8. Make sure you have new approved transactions processed in last 15 mins in order to see new entries being written in hyperledger